OnurYurteri/node-google-auth-jwt/README.md

 - It's build on top of [scalable-node](https://github.com/OnurYurteri/scalable-node) boilerplate.
 - What's more
   - Sign & Login with google.
+  - Store users google token on mongo, return your own jwt token!
+  - Authenticate with jwt!
+  - Profit!
-  - Retrieves users upcoming events.
+  - And oh, it retrieves users upcoming events for demo purposes.

 ### Made Out Of